dev-scripts/nodeRestApp/README.md

 # Build a simple RESTful API using Node JS, Express JS and MySQL.

 Hello Readers!.
 In this tutorial, I am going to build a simple CRUD RESTful API by using Node JS, Express JS and MySQL.
+In this tutorial, I am building the product catalog system.

 ### Prerequisites